 The extensions you used in Magento 1, cannot be reused in Magento 2.
 You have to identify replacements for your extensions and plugins on Magento 2.
 If you cannot find similar extensions already available on Magento 2 as you had in 1, the only option is to build them from scratch.

 The more extensions you will have to replace, the more customization you will have to do.
-That will increase the cost of migration Magento 1 to Magento 2 and extend the time frame.
+That will increase the Magento 1 to 2 migration cost and extend the time frame.

 The existing Magento 1 themes, much like the extensions, will not work in Magento 2 due to differences in coding.
 You have to build a theme for Magento 2.
 It could take weeks and stretch your timeline further.

-NOTE: Any customizations you made to Magento 1, cannot be directly migrated to Magento 2.
-You will need developers to create the same customizations from scratch.
+NOTE: Any customisations you made to Magento 1, cannot be directly migrated to Magento 2.
+You will need developers to create the same customisations from scratch.
 As we mentioned, the reason is that they can be compatible with the code used in Magento 2.

 The Cost to Migrate to Magento 2: Top 5

-To make this simpler, let’s look at the five main areas that will need your focus.
+To make this simpler, let’s look at the five main areas in Magento 1 to 2 migration cost that will need your focus.